-- Royal Institute of Architects: Fellow, International Advisory Council.
+- Royal Institute of Architects, Singapore: Fellow, International Advisory Council.

 - Council for the Historic Environment: founding member 1976; President 1980-1984.

-- Society of Architectural Historians Australia and New Zealand: foundation member; President 1991-3.
+- Society of Architectural Historians Australia and New Zealand: Honorary Life Member; President 1991-3.

-- Other memberships: Society of Architectural Historians (USA), Association for Preservation Technology (USA/Canada), Royal Victorian Historical Society, Construction History Group (UK), Vernacular Architecture Forum (USA).
+- Other memberships: Society of Architectural Historians (USA), Association for Preservation Technology (USA/Canada), Royal Victorian Historical Society, Construction History Group (UK), Newcomen Society (UK), Vernacular Architecture Forum (USA).

 - Referee for Getty Grant Program, Australian Heritage Commission, Australian Research Council &c.